btc-z/btc-z.github.io/docs/posts/private_electrum_server.md

     - Bitcoin
 ---

-# Securing Your Bitcoin: Setting up a Private Electrum Server
+# How to secure your Bitcoin from active attackers: Electrum Server

 ![](../assets/electrum/bitcoin_vault.png)